Interior framing of a new home under construction.

 1. Get Preapproved For A Mortgage

-During the preapproval process, a mortgage lender will review your credit and verify your income to determine how much of a loan it can give you.
-Getting preapproved is a key step in the FHA lending process: It lets you know how much you can afford to spend on either building a home or buying an existing one.
+During the mortgage preapproval process, a lender reviews your credit and verifies your income to determine how much you can borrow.
+Getting preapproved is a key step in the FHA lending process.
+It lets you know how much you can afford to spend on either building a home or buying an existing one.

 During this process, your lender will check your credit report and credit score.
-To qualify for an FHA loan, you need a FICO credit score of at least 500.
-Be aware, though, that many lenders won’t approve you for a mortgage unless your score is higher, often 580 or higher.
+To qualify for an FHA loan, you need a FICO® credit score of at least 500.
+Be aware, though – many lenders won’t approve you for a mortgage unless your score is higher, often 580 or higher.

-Lenders will also review your finances and require you to provide copies of such key documents as your two most recent paycheck stubs, 2 months of bank account statements and the last 2 years of your tax returns.
+Lenders will also require you to provide copies of key financial documents.
+This includes your two most recent paycheck stubs, 2 months of bank account statements and the last 2 years of your tax returns.

 2. Select A Plot Of Land

 If you’re building a new home, you’ll have to select a plot of land.
 Make sure this land meets the requirements of the FHA.
-For example, you can’t take out an FHA construction loan if your land sits near an oil or gas well, is too close to an airport or is near an area that is likely to suffer from floods.
+For example, you can’t take out an FHA construction loan if your land sits near an oil or gas well.
+Other examples include if the land is too close to an airport, or is near a flood zone.

 3. Work With An FHA-Approved Consultant

-If you’re taking out a 203(k) loan of $35,000 or more, you'll need to work with an FHA-approved 203(k) consultant.
-This professional will review your project plans and the contractors you have hired to make sure they meet FHA construction standards.
+If you’re taking out a 203(k) loan of $35,000 or more, you’ll need to work with an FHA-approved 203(k) consultant.
+This professional will review your project plans and the contractors you’ve hired to make sure they meet FHA construction standards.
+The U.S. Department of Housing and Urban Development (HUD) offers a tool you can use to find a 203(k) consultant.

-You won't need to meet with one of these consultants if you are taking out a 203(k) loan for $35,000 or less.
-You also won't need a consultant to apply for an FHA construction-to-permanent loan, though you will need to provide documentation to your lender showing that you are working with a licensed contractor.
+You won’t need to meet with a consultant if you’re taking out a 203(k) loan for $35,000 or less.
+You also won’t need a consultant to apply for an FHA construction-to-permanent loan.
+Although, you will need to provide documentation to your lender showing that you’re working with a licensed contractor.

 4. Close On Your Construction Loan

-The process does differ in some ways, though.
-For a construction-to-permanent loan, you'll first close on a short-term construction loan that will only last while construction is taking place.
+For a construction-to-permanent loan, you’ll first close on a short-term construction loan that only lasts throughout construction.
 Once construction is over, your lender will convert the loan to a standard primary mortgage.
-You can choose the term of your new loan – two popular choices are 15 and 30 years – and begin making monthly payments, with interest, until you pay off the loan.

-To qualify for any FHA construction loan, you’ll need to meet certain requirements.
+To qualify for any FHA building loan, you’ll need to meet certain requirements.

 Loan Eligibility Requirements

 • Credit score: You’ll need a FICO® credit score of at least 500 if you want to qualify for an FHA loan requiring a minimum down payment of 10% of your home’s purchase price.
 If your credit score is at least 580, you can qualify for an FHA loan with a minimum down payment of 3.5%.
-Just remember: Not all lenders will approve you for a loan, even an FHA loan, if your credit score is lower than 580.
+Remember, not all lenders will approve you for an FHA construction loan if your credit score is lower than 580.

 • Debt-to-income ratio (DTI): Your debt-to-income ratio (DTI) measures the relationship between your gross monthly income – your income before taxes are taken out – and your monthly debts.
-Lenders vary, but most want your total monthly debts to be no more than 43% of your gross monthly income.
+Most lenders want your total monthly debts to be no more than 50% – 57% of your gross monthly income.

 • Down payment requirements: A lower down payment is one of the main benefits of an FHA construction loan.
 Many construction loans require a down payment of at least 10%.
 Depending on your credit score, you may qualify for an FHA construction loan with a down payment of just 3.5%.